liferay/headlessapis.wedeploy.io/content/docs/content-space/forms/forms.md

 In the response, the `_embedded` section contains the `Form` key.
 This key contains the list of forms.

-Here's an example of a request to this endpoint, where `{{contentSpaceId}}` is the ID of the content space that the structured content belongs to:
+Here's an example of a request to this endpoint, where `{{contentSpaceId}}` is the ID of the content space that the form belongs to:

 ```bash request
 curl --request GET \